rjaros/kilua/README.md

 ## Project status

 All main concepts have been tested and all planned frontend and fullstack components are ready.
+Base SSR (server-side-rendering) is implemented for Ktor server, support for other servers will follow.
+A Gradle plugin has also been implemented to automate SSR configuration and tasks.

-I'm investigating possible solutions for SSR (server-side rendering) and I18n (internationalization).
+I'm investigating possible solutions for I18n (internationalization).

 The project can be built and tested with single gradle tasks.
 Contributions and PRs are welcomed.
 Still no artifacts are published, but we are close to the first alpha release.